These tracks run eastward and downhill from the engine house. In the distance is the Skew Arch Bridge, under which the tracks used to run.

 In the section of level track west of the engine house, the rails are made of steel and anchored via triangular supports.
 In the background is the Lemon House, a tavern built by businessman Samuel Lemon.

 The Lemon House, as seen from its south side, is three stories tall.

 Beyond the west end of the tracks, the old path of the APR can still be seen.

 Inside the engine house was a small exhibit, including these replicas of two types of rope used by the APR.
 The earlier ropes (top) were made of hemp.
 They were eventually replaced by steel cables (bottom), developed by John Roebling, later known for building suspension bridges.
 The replicas are chained at one end to the exhibit table.
 Visitors can thus handle them and get an appreciation of their physical properties.

-More information about the APR may be found at Exploring The Offbeaten Path, ExplorePAhistory and Pennsylvania Historical & Museum Commission.
+More information about the APR may be found at Exploring The Offbeaten Path and ExplorePAhistory.